 For each subject in the curriculum there is a corresponding programme of activities which includes visits by specialists.
-These activities may include:
+All these activities are in line with guidance published by the Local Authority and may include:

 - English: theatre visits, visits by authors, poets and theatre groups; - RE visits to local centres of worship, visits by local clergy. - Science: use of the school grounds, visits by speakers; - Mathematics: use of shape and number trails in the local environment; - History: castle visits, study of local housing, local museums; - Geography: use of the locality for fieldwork, village trails; - Art and Design: art gallery visits, use of the locality; - PE: cluster and other sports activities, extra-curricular activities, visits by specialist coaches; - Music: visits to watch an orchestra, range of specialist music teaching, extracurricular activities, concerts for parents to hear; - Design and Technology: visits to local factories/design centres; - Computing: use in local businesses, libraries, secondary schools etc.